October 10, 2023

 If a person dies in Ireland in sudden or unexplained circumstances, a public inquest may be held by a coroner to establish the cause of death.
 What is an Inquest?...

 If a person dies in Ireland in sudden, unexplained, or violent circumstances, a public inquest into death may be held by a Coroner to establish the cause of death.

 An inquest into death is an official, public enquiry, led by a coroner, sometimes involving a jury, into the circumstances of an unexplained or sudden death.
 An inquest is not usually held if a post-mortem can establish the cause of death.

-In certain cases, such as where death has occurred due to homicide or a road traffic accident, a Coroner is required by law to call a jury to hear the inquest and deliver their verdict on the cause of death.
+In certain cases, such as where death has occurred due to homicide or a road traffic accident, a coroner is required by law to call a jury to hear the inquest report and deliver their verdict on the cause of death.